-"Three seconds of loading time is accepted there.
-After that, the conversion goes down by 12 percent for each additional second" - Enrik explained during his session.
-Especially Plugins from third-party providers would very often slow down here.
+"3 seconds of loading time is accepted there.
+After that, the conversion goes down by 12 percent for each additional second" - explained Enrik during his session.
+Third-party plugins in particular often slow things down.
 For example, payment interfaces or solutions for multilingualism.

 - Nick Weisser (@nickweisser) September 14, 2019

 Test your WooCommerce configuration very thoroughly.
 Then stick to your personal Plugin setup.